Ford 6R80 Deep Transmission Pan

 Drain for PML 6R80 Transmission Pan

-PML placed the drain hole on the driver's side, near the rear of the vehicle.
-See Installations below for a picture.
+PML placed the drain hole on the left (driver side in US) near the rear of the vehicle.

 Steve installed this PML 6R80 pan on his 2013 F–150 V8 XLT.
 The installation was a simple bolt-on process.
 Even thought this is a deep pan, the exhaust and frame are still much closer to the ground than the pan so there are not any clearance issues.
 Our thanks to Steve for installing our pan.